-In Fall 2017, Cognitive & Information Sciences welcomes new faculty member, Dr. Colin Holbrook.
-We asked Colin about his background, research interests, and what he’s excited to teach at UC Merced.
-See his responses below.
+In Fall 2018 Cognitive & Information Sciences welcomes new faculty member, Dr. Kristina Backer.
+We asked Kristina about her background, research interests, and what she’s excited to teach at UC Merced.

 What is your background?

 I am a cognitive neuroscientist.
 I completed my undergraduate education in Neurobiology, Physiology, and Behavior at UC Davis.
 After working as a Research Assistant at UC Davis, I pursued graduate studies in Psychology at the University of Toronto and Rotman Research Institute in Canada, and completed my PhD in 2014.
 Before arriving at UC Merced, I also completed postdoctoral fellowships at the University of Washington in Seattle and at the UC Davis Center for Mind and Brain.

 During my undergraduate years, I became fascinated by how the brain works, and specifically how sound is processed in the brain.
 And I have been working on this topic ever since!
 Currently, I study how auditory perception interacts with cognitive processes, like attention and memory — especially in complex acoustic situations with multiple sounds happening at the same time, such as a busy restaurant.
 I am also interested in how aging and hearing loss may affect listening and speech understanding in these challenging, multi-talker auditory situations.
 I use both behavioral methods and electroencephalography (EEG – the recording of brain waves) to address these research questions.

 What are you excited to teach?

 I am very excited to teach Cognitive Neuroscience to both undergraduate and graduate students this Spring semester!
 I am also planning to develop a course on Audition for undergraduate students and a course on EEG Methodology for graduate students.
 In addition to classroom teaching, I look forward to mentoring both undergraduate and graduate students on research projects in the lab.

 What drew you to CIS at UC Merced?